biegunka/biegunka/readme.markdown

 install ∷ IO Biegunka
 install = bzdury
   [ git "one repo" "this clone here" --> one
-  , hg "another one" "that clone here" --> installAnother ]
+  , hg "another one" "that clone here" --> another
+  ]
 ```